United Nations logo

 Requirements

-• Member state commitment
+• Member state political will and consensus

 Why United Nations